JeffML/chessQ/README.md

 🚀 Server ready at http://localhost:3001/graphql
 🚀 Subscriptions ready at ws://localhost:3001/graphql
 ```
 Subscriptions are a GraphQL feature that allows a client to subscribe to events that are emitted form the stockfish engine wrapper.
 As of this writing, most of the GraphQL API is call-response, however when running analysis, _info_ strings (unparsed) are returned via subscription.
+Note that the url shown for subscriptions is for internal use only.
+See below.

 ## Launching an engine and doing analysis
 The tests in test-api, when run, are a good illustration of API interaction, including subscribing to info events.
 If you wish to use the GraphQL "playground", then point your browser to `http://localhost:3001/graphql`.
 Here are some commands to start with (mind the order of execution!):